Vision: A society where all women have the opportunities to live fulfilling lives.

 Penny Hirsch, a long-time faculty member and associate director of the Cook Family Writing Program at Northwestern University, designed and taught courses in expository writing, engineering design communication, and project management.
 Her first-year seminars, like her volunteer work, focused on inequities in the criminal justice system and ways to help formerly incarcerated women return to their communities.
 Hirsch did her undergraduate study at Wellesley College and the University of Michigan, received her PhD from Northwestern University, and was a founding member of Communication Partners, a Chicago-area communication consulting firm.
 Hirsch lives in Evanston and is delighted to be a board member of WIND

-Margaret Knell is a board member focusing on governance.
+Margaret Knell serves as WIND’s secretary and focuses on governance.
 She has over 25 years of experience in not-for-profit and association management, with a focus in governance and legal operations.
 Margaret has served on several not-for-profit boards in officer roles and spearheading governance efforts to establish governance best practices and ensure legal compliance.
 She holds a Bachelor’s in Communications and Business from John Carroll University; an MBA from the Keller Graduate School of Management; and an MS, Information Technology and Privacy Law, with Honors from The John Marshall Law School, Chicago.
 Margaret believes strongly in mentoring other women and giving back to her community and feels fortunate to be able to do so by participation on the WIND Board.

 Mia Wright MD